EdTComeau/edtcomeau.github.io/_posts/2023-04-27-ConflictResolution.md

 comments: true
 ---

-epistemic status: very low.
+*epistemic status: very low.
 I am not a domain expert here.
 This was supposed to be a book review of Non-Violent communication by Marshall Rosenberg, but I got carried away.
 I welcome criticism and feedback.*

-# intro
+# Intro
 Congratulations on purchasing the popular board game, "Conflict Resolution"!
 You may have heard of it or even played it before, but it's important to read the rules thoroughly to fully understand the game.
 Most importantly, have fun!

 # Goal